by Venturans for Efficient & Responsible Government

 In 2006, City staff advised the City Council that the city would get a return from the investment in 6.3 to 8.8 years.
 History proved them wrong.
 By our simple accounting, the City of Ventura has spent or is obligated to pay an additional $4.6 to $5.0 million with no net rental income to justify the investment over the last 12 years.

 Spending More Money Won’t Fix What’s Bad About Ventura’s Property Rental

 The latest proposal put forward by the Public Works Department recommends the city sink another $2 million for tenant improvements for just the 4th and 5th floors.

 City staff suggested in the report that if the City Council spends the money, 505 Poli will rent for $3 a square foot because of its downtown location.
 There was no rental comparison survey to support the plan.
 There was no vacancy survey included.
 The report also ignored the fact that vacancy is running at 25% citywide on commercial property.
+Perhaps the city should find out how to value a commercial property and sell it to private companies so that they can at least benefit from the buildings.
 The entire argument assumes that if “we build it, they will come.”
 The recommendation also suggests our city would receive a monthly income of $53,413 after the improvements at 100% occupancy.
 Great promise, but it lacked facts and is unrealistic.